Dominican Civil War: U.S. intervention

 At 2:16 a.m. on April 30, 1965, the 3rd Brigade of the 82nd Airborne Division landed at the San Isidro Air Base and started the U.S. military intervention in the conflict.
 During the next couple of hours, two brigade combat teams and heavy equipment were also dispatched.
-At sunrise the 1st Battalion, 508th Infantry Regiment moved up the San Isidoro highway under the cover of F-4 Phantom jets flying from Puerto Rico, securing a position east of the Duarte bridge.
-More units of the 82nd Airborne landed and secured the entire east bank of the Ozama River.
-Rebel positions across the river were destroyed by 105 mm howitzers.
+At sunrise the 1st Battalion, 508th Infantry Regiment moved up the San Isidoro highway under the cover of Marine F-4 Phantom jets flying from Puerto Rico, securing a position east of the Duarte bridge.
+More units of the 82nd Airborne landed and secured the entire east bank of the Ozama River. constitutionalist positions across the river were destroyed by 105 mm howitzers.
 U.S. soldiers crossed the bridge and occupied a six-block area on the western side of the Duarte Bridge, but suffered casualties from sniper fire.
 The 1st Battalion 505th Infantry Regiment remained at the airbase and sent out patrols to the perimeter.
 A force of 1,700 Marines of the 6th Marine Expeditionary Unit occupied an area containing a number of foreign embassies.
 The locale was proclaimed an International Security Zone by the Organization of American States (OAS).
 Earlier in the day, the OAS also issued a resolution calling the combatants to end all hostilities.
-At 4:30 p.m., representatives of the loyalists, the rebels, and the U.S. military signed a ceasefire that was to take effect at 11:45 p.m.
+At 4:30 p.m., representatives of the loyalists, the constitutionalists, and the U.S. military signed a ceasefire that was to take effect at 11:45 p.m.
 That timing favored the demoralized Loyalists, who had lost control of Ciudad Colonial.

 On May 5, the OAS Peace Committee arrived in Santo Domingo, and a second definite ceasefire agreement was signed, which ended the main phase of the civil war.
+On May 6, Dominican constitutionalists killed four Marines with machine gun fire, wounded another, and captured two others, who were later released.
 Under the Act of Santo Domingo, the OAS was tasked with overseeing the implementation of the peace deal as well as distributing food and medication through the capital.
 The treaties failed to prevent some violations such as small-scale firefights and sniper fire.
 A day later, OAS members established the Inter-American Peace Force (IAPF) with the goal of serving as a peacekeeping formation in the Dominican Republic.
 The IAPF had 1,748 Brazilian, Paraguayan, Nicaraguan, Costa Rican, Salvadoran and Honduran troops and was headed by Brazilian General Hugo Panasco Alvim, with US Army General Bruce Palmer serving as his deputy commander.
-General Palmer proposed sending U.S. troops to eliminate the northern rebel sector and shut down the rebel-held radio station, but Washington blocked any offensive operations involving U.S. troops.
+General Palmer proposed sending U.S. troops to eliminate the northern constitutionalist sector and shut down the constitutionalist-held radio station, but Washington blocked any offensive operations involving U.S. troops.